Working at St. Pats

 St. Patrick Hospital encourages nurses to continually strive to improve their practice via professional development and education.
 Nurses who seek additional clinical expertise or advanced credentialing are supported in their efforts through tuition assistance, educational resources and flexible scheduling, and are subsequently rewarded through compensation and other non-monetary forms of recognition.
 The hospital also provides numerous structures that support lifelong learning, including The Learning Center, which is an ANCC-accredited provider of nursing continuing education.

 St. Patrick Hospital continually strives to improve the safety, effectiveness and efficiency of health care delivery through the integration of evidence-based practice.
 This integration is fostered throughout all levels of nursing practice and has played a key role in improving patient outcomes.
-Direct-care nurses are encouraged to ask clinical practice questions and are given the support and tools to investigate these questions through the Evidence-Based Practice Council and the Research & EBP Council.
+Direct-care nurses are encouraged to ask clinical practice questions and are given the support and tools to investigate these questions in the Unit Based Councils, Clinical Practice Council and the Research & EBP Council.
 The EBP Bootcamp trains 12 individuals per year to work in a team to answer a pressing clinical question and put it into practice if supported by evidence.
 The hospital’s Learning Center is a terrific asset, supporting Clinical Scholarship with access to thousands of journals and titles across the Providence St. Joseph Health System.

 Healthy Practice Environment

 Providence St. Patrick Hospital is committed to the development of a healthy practice environment by limiting our hospital’s environmental impact, encouraging healthy practice relationships between departments, and work/life balance.

 St. Patrick Hospital participates in regular reward and recognition programs aimed at recognizing staff for high quality patient-family centered care.